How Do I Respond to the Administrative Complaint?

 Receiving an administrative complaint is similar to being sued, in that a response is required—or else you waive any defenses to the allegations set-forth in the administrative complaint, and you will be defaulted.
 Failure to submit a timely written response will result in the complaint being transmitted directly to the Board’s disciplinary subcommittee for final sanction determination.
 Health professionals should be aware that attempting to answer the complaint yourself could significantly impact your chances of getting the complaint dismissed or obtaining a reasonable settlement.
-A response must be worded carefully to preserve important issues in your case but still be responsive to the allegations in the complaint.
+A response must be worded carefully to preserve important issues in your case, but still be responsive to the allegations in the complaint.
 When responding to an administrative complaint, attorneys should investigate the issue, gather vital records (employment files, medical records etc.) to ensure that responses are truthful and accurate, and aid in the defense of the administrative complaint.
-See sample response here – Sample Response to an Administrative Complaint

-You should first seek the advice of an attorney prior to deciding to draft a response on your own.
-At Chapman Law Group, we offer free consultations to anyone facing an administrative complaint who is seeking assistance.
-As previously stated, representing yourself in an administrative complaint generally does not yield good results.
+YES!
+Representing yourself in an administrative complaint generally does not yield good results.
 An assistant attorney general or corporation counsel will be representing the State and will often have significant experience in dealing with administrative complaints and experience in gaining sanctions against health professionals who choose to represent themselves.
 Likewise, the professional Boards’ primary duty is to protect the public, and they are very experienced in disciplinary proceedings.
 You must fully present your argument in the best possible light to show that you are safe to practice and are not a danger to the public.
 You will be outmatched and ineffective in defending yourself against the Board or State without the advice of a seasoned administrative law attorney.
-While there may be no validity to the complaint, the risk of potential damage to your license and livelihood far outweigh the cost of hiring an attorney.
-Often an experienced professional licensing / administrative law attorney can help achieve a dismissal or greatly reduce sanctions.

 After your attorney responds to the administrative complaint, he will have the option of electing to request a “compliance conference” with a “board conferee.”
 This simply means that settlement negotiations will begin with an informal meeting with a member of the board’s disciplinary subcommittee.
 This person has authority to extend an offer on behalf of the board for consideration at a “compliance conference.”
 Representation at a “compliance conference” is vital because this may be your only chance to get the board to dismiss your case or offer you an acceptable settlement prior to a formal administrative hearing.
 It is important to note that if you reach an agreement at a compliance conference, the board’s disciplinary subcommittee must still vote to accept the agreement between you and the conferee, which is called a “consent agreement.”